drupol/master-thesis/src/thesis/3-tools.typ

   issues or conflicts caused by differing versions of dependencies.

-  For example, specifying `FROM alpine:3.19.1` in a `Dockerfile` instead of `FROM alpine` ensures that the Alpine 3.19.1 version is always used, providing stability.
+  For example, specifying `FROM alpine:3.19.1` in a `Dockerfile` instead of `FROM alpine` ensures that Alpine image at version 3.19.1 is always used, providing stability.
 Additionally, to minimize the risk of variation, the `build-base` package used in the `Dockerfile` (@ch3-dockerfile) is pinned to version `0.5-r3`.
 This mechanism applies similarly across different programming language ecosystems.
 However, it is important to note that version tags, like `3.19.1` or `0.5-r3`, can be replaced or updated by the maintainers, without users' awareness, potentially altering the contents of a "pinned" version and impacting reproducibility.

   To mitigate this issue, using digests can ensure images are anchored to a specific snapshot, offering a stronger guarantee of immutability.
 For